bluekvirus/Stage.js/implementation/HOWTO.md

 ------------------
 Technique means nothing if people have no purposes in their mind.
 To prepare mentally to adapt something is to synchronize the mind around the subject domain so you can develop insights while applying the technique.
 The ultimate goal is always to understand the subject (in our case the problem) better.

 Make sure to ask enough questions, so you can quickly locate the core problem that a given technique is trying to solve efficiently.
-Soon enough, you will start to see things like the solution inventor, and you will have a high chance of becoming one yourself later.
+Soon enough, you will start to see things like the solution builder, and you will have a high chance of becoming one yourself later.
 True understanding is almost always developed this way.

 If you can not agree with the author after reading this preparation chapter, do not bother with this framework.